Optimal Bayesian design for model discrimination via classification: Acknowledgements

 \section{Acknowledgements}

 MH was funded by the Austrian Science Fund (FWF): J3959-N32.
-DJP and OR were supported by research grant BB/M020193/1 from the Biotechnology and Biological Science Research Council (UK).
-CD was supported by an Australian Research Council's Discovery Early Career Researcher Award funding scheme (DE160100741).
-Computational resources and services used in this work were provided by the HPC and Research Support Group, Queensland University of Technology, Brisbane, Australia.
+DJP and OR acknowledge funding support from the Biotechnology and Biological Sciences Research Council grant BB/M020193/1 awarded to OR.
+CD was supported by an Australian Research Council Discovery Project (DP200102101).
+Computational resources and services used in this work were provided by the HPC and Research Support Group, Queensland University of Technology, Brisbane, Australia, and by the Scientific Computing Administration of the Johannes Kepler University, Linz, Austria.

 \begin{appendices}